NatTuck/hw-quest/content/classes/2023-09/cs4140/assigned-tasks.md

 **(future week) This list may not be complete / final**

  - Create and deploy minimal project demo.
+ - Your minimal project demo should be in a github repository, all teammates should have access, and it should specifiy the MIT license.
  - Get first customer feedback.
  - Come up with several user stories.